utrumque-public/utruscripts/README.md

 # utruscripts

-### A set of modular cripts to setup a machine for utrumque work
+### A set of modular scripts to setup a machine for utrumque work

 Go to the `utruscripts` folder and start with running your **personal setup script**.
 This script starts with `apt update` and `apt upgrade`.